 The route we used on this trip was to hike up the lightly used Florida Canyon trail 4.7 miles to Florida Saddle.
-Then from the saddle, we continued on the lightly used Santa Rita Crest trail 2.3 miles to the Baldy Saddle intersection, from there we continued 0.9 miles on up to the heavily visited summit.
-On a beautiful spring Sunday we encountered only 6 people and 2 dogs on the Florida Canyon trail, 2 people on the Crest, and at least 20 on the Summit trail.
-Even though this is a difficult trip I do say that this entire route was in excellent shape, easy to follow, and offers a good deal of shade after the first 2 or 3 miles.
-Since Florida Canyon is north facing then its possible if you get an early start in the morning during the summer you can beat the heat.
-Of course, the last 2 to 3 miles will be hot on the return but they are downhill.
-For those of you who like wildflower hikes the word Florida in Spanish means flowered and this trail is supposed to have lots of flowers after a wet winter, we hiked this at the end of April and saw a good amount in the 1st mile or 2 but few after.
+Then from the saddle, we continued on the lightly used Santa Rita Crest trail 2.3 miles to the Baldy Saddle intersection.
+From there, we continued 0.9 miles on up to the heavily visited summit.
+On a beautiful spring Sunday, we encountered only six people and two dogs on the Florida Canyon trail, two people on the Crest, and at least 20 on the Summit trail.
+Even though this is a challenging trip, I do say that this entire route was in excellent shape, easy to follow, and offers a good deal of shade after the first 2 or 3 miles.
+Since Florida Canyon is north-facing, it's possible if you get an early start in the morning during the summer, you can beat the heat.
+Of course, the last 2 to 3 miles will be hot on the return, but they are downhill.
+For those of you who like wildflower hikes, the word Florida in Spanish means flowered, and this trail is supposed to have lots of flowers after a wet winter.
+We hiked this at the end of April and saw a good amount in the 1st mile or 2, but few after.